 Included in the $30 daily resort fee is the use of the spa.
 (The fee also includes unlimited high-speed guestroom internet, self-parking, $20 off morning golf round, 20% of golf club rentals, 10% off tennis day pass, 1 yoga class/day, the fitness center access, access to the game room, YOLO® Bike access, and 2 adult facility passes to Serenity Spa.)

 This is a great value ($185).
-At Serenity Spa, I highly recommend that you take the yoga class if you are able and to take advantage of having a whirlpool, steam room, and sauna at your disposal.
+At Serenity Spa, I highly recommend that you take the yoga class if you are able and take advantage of having a whirlpool, steam room, and sauna at your disposal.

-Guests can also book a massage at the 12,000 square foot, full-service spa, for an additional fee - naturally, and shop their selection of body products, get a body treatment, skincare, as well as hair and nail service.
+Guests can also book a massage at the 12,000 square foot, full-service spa, for an additional fee – naturally, and shop their selection of body products, and get a body treatment, skincare, as well as hair and nail service.